HOW MUCH IS YOUR TRAIN ACCIDENT INJURY WORTH?

 California’s Go-To Train Accident Law Firm

 The LA Metro, Amtrak Thruway bus, California Rail, or local public bus lines are excellent ways to get around bustling cities.
 You don’t have to drive or pay to park, and you can use your time in transit to multitask.
 You have a right to assume that a bus or train is safe for transit, and that the company and operator are taking due care to protect passengers.
 Unfortunately, California cities are not exempt from traumatic bus and train accidents.
-If you or a loved one have been recently involved in such a crash, reach out to The Law Office of Arash Khorsandi.
+If you or a loved one have been recently involved in such a crash, reach out to Arash Law.
 We want to help you defend your rights as an injured victim.

 Public Transit Laws and Liability